 Cash And Investments: The District employs a cash management program whereby available cash resources of all funds, except certain capital projects, the debt service fund and the permanent fund, are combined to form pools of cash and investments that are managed by the Treasurer of the District.
-Such investments consist primarily of cash equivalents, such as money market funds, repurchase agreements and short-term U.S. government securities.
+Such investments consist primarily of cash equivalents, such as money market funds, insured cash sweep accounts and short-term U.S. government securities.
 Interest income earned on pooled funds is distributed to the appropriate funds based on the average daily balance of the cash and investments of each fund.

 Investments of the permanent fund consist of marketable equity securities, which are carried at fair value.
-Short-term investments of the general, special revenue, capital projects and debt service funds consist of short-term U.S. Government Treasury and Agency obligations and certificates of deposit, which are carried at cost or amortized cost, which approximates fair value.
+Short-term investments of the general, special revenue, capital projects and debt service funds consist of short-term U.S. Government Treasury and Agency money market mutual funds, commercial paper and guaranteed investment contracts, which are carried at cost, contract value or amortized cost, which approximates fair value.